Gab Server Subpoenaed By Pennsylvania Attorney General

 "In the case of Gab.com, there is a duty to monitor and lightly curate, keeping content within the bounds of the law."

-Joe Grace, a spokesman for the Pennsylvania attorney general's office has confirmed that a subpoena was issued to Epik.
-But he he declined to comment further citing the case as an ongoing investigation.
+Joe Grace, a spokesman for the Pennsylvania attorney general's office, has confirmed that a subpoena was issued to Epik.
+But he declined to comment further, citing the case as an ongoing investigation.

 NPR has reached out to Epik and Gab.
 Epik declined an interview.